-French Polishing Course in Lincoln, one-to-one tuition, to a professional level, so we guarantee you will learn all the techniques in detail, without the wasted time that often occurs with a larger group of students.
+Our French Polishing Course offers one-to-one tuition, to a professional level, we guarantee you will learn all the techniques in detail, without the wasted time that often occurs with a larger group of students.

 French Polishing is the ancient technique of applying a varnish made from liquid-shellac on to wooden items.
 This can produce a range of finishes, either 'matt', or 'satin', or a 'high gloss mirror finish', with a deep, crystal-clear reflection.